By far the rarest 50p in circulation today, and by a big margin.

 As an avid coin collector for many years, we are always interested in adding another Kew Gardens to our collection.
 However, it all comes down to the price, which we regularly keep an eye and updated.

-The value of a rare coin like the Kew Gardens 50p in good condition and better could be worth between £50 to £270, with the final price being largely based on the condition of the coin.
+A rare coin like the Kew Gardens 50p value in good condition and better could be worth between £50 to £270, with the final price being largely based on the condition of the coin.
 We estimate the following prices as a guideline as to what to expect to achieve as a buyer or seller.

 - Good Condition £50 to £140.00